 By filing an action for performance, the claimant demands that the defendant be ordered to do, refrain from doing, or tolerate something.
 In an action for the payment of money, the amount must be specified.
-However, if it is impossible or unreasonable to quantify the amount of the debt at the start of the proceedings, the claimant may bring an action for a so-called unquantified debt.
-In such case, the claimant must indicate in its brief a minimal amount as a provisional value in dispute and must quantify the debt claim as soon as he or she is able to do so (ie, once evidence is taken or the required information is furnished by the defendant).
+However, if it is impossible or unreasonable to quantify the amount of the debt at the start of the proceedings, the claimant may bring an action for a so-called "unquantified debt".
+In such case, the claimant must substantiate in its very first brief why it is impossible or unreasonable to quantify the amount, indicate a minimal amount as a provisional amount in dispute and subsequently quantify the debt claim as soon as he is able to do so (i.e., once evidence is taken or the required information is furnished by the defendant).